AlphaByte02/GamesList/index.md

 # Chill games:

 - Stray (🎮⌨️)
-- Ori and the Blind Forest → Ori and the Will of the Wisps (🎮)
 - Limbo → Inside (🎮⌨️)
 - ~~Little Nightmares (+DLC) → Little Nightmares 2~~ (🎮⌨️)
 - Transistor (🎮⌨️)